Copyright 2018 Nicola Oddy

 Nicola is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario., and is certified by the Canadian Counselling and Psychotherapy Association.

 She is a Music Therapist who has worked for over 30 years in the field as an independent practitioner.
 She is certified by the Canadian Association for Music therapy.
 Her work has been multi-faceted to include work with children to that with the elderly, hospice and palliative care.
 With a long and varied career behind her, she has settled into her role now using the voice as her primary tool for intervention in voice centred psychotherapy, clinical supervision, teacher,and mentor.

 and proceedings editor.
 She is currently practicing independently as a music therapist and clinical supervisor for both interns and professional practitioners.

-She is a part-time professor at Concordia University in the Creative Arts Therapies department and a Contract Instructor at Carleton University in the School for Studies in Art and Culture where she will teach her second offering of 'Introduction to Music Therapy' in winter 2018.
+She is a part-time professor at Concordia University in the Creative Arts Therapies department and a Contract Instructor at Carleton University in the School for Studies in Art and Culture where she is teaching her second offering of 'Introduction to Music Therapy' (winter 2018).
 This course is geared toward those interested in learning more about the field and to see if it might interest them as a profession to pursue.

 She is also proud to be a Research Assistant in the

 In this program she is striving to learn about accessible music technologies.